Come and be part of a global voice for wild plants and fungi

 Join us on a journey to discover the Daisy – from fun facts to folklore!

 Everyone knows the Daisy.
-It’s a common wildflower that can be found in almost all temperate regions of the world, although is only native to temperate Europe.
+It’s a common wildflower that can be found in almost all temperate regions of the world, although it is only actually native to temperate Europe.

 But this small unassuming wildflower is much more than just a pretty blossom, it has an impressive history, fabulous folklore and plays an important role for other wildlife!